Standardized Patient (SP)

 When is a Standardized Patient best utilized?

-SPs are most effective when used to measure the following:
+SPs are most effective when engaged to measure the following domains:

 - History-taking and interviewing skills